parrotgeek1/Pluvia/readme.txt

 Credits
 =======
 @xerub for De Rebus Antiquis iBoot exploit
-@dora2-iOS for exploit.dmg, part of the partitioning script in the ramdisk, and the firmware bundles
+@dora2-iOS for ramdiskH.dmg, part of the partitioning script in the ramdisk, and the firmware bundles
 @a8q for the original partitioning script in the ramdisk
 @saurik for Cydia.tar
 UnthreadedJB for the iOS 5 untether